Nyikiwane/notes/README.md

 # notes taking app

-A notes taking app solely created for practing React.
+A notes taking app solely created for practicing React and TS.